paulabergman/intro-to-biostats-r/chapter1.md

 sqrt((((1 - 6.8)^2) + ((3 - 6.8)^2) + ((8 - 6.8)^2) + ((10 - 6.8)^2) + ((12 - 6.8)^2)) / (5 - 1))

-# Calculate the arithmetic mean of the ejectiofraction
+# Calculate the arithmetic mean of the ejectiofraction as shown in example above

-# Calculate the standard deviation of the ejectiofraction
+# Calculate the standard deviation of the ejectiofraction as shown in example above

 ```